Skip to content

 This method has a time complexity of \(O(n^2)\) and a space complexity of \(O(1)\), which is very time-consuming with large data volumes.

-Consider using a hash table, with key-value pairs being the array elements and their indices, respectively.
-Loop through the array, performing the steps shown in Figure 10-10 each round.
+Consider using a hash table where key-value pairs are array elements and element indices respectively.
+Loop through the array, performing the steps shown in Figure 10-10 in each round:

 1. Check if the number target - nums[i] is in the hash table.
 If so, directly return the indices of these two elements.